 I’m here to assure you that the process of dividing the retirement plan is not as overwhelming as it may seem.
 This is because you are not the one who is responsible for this particular process.
 And ultimately, neither is your spouse.
 The only thing you and your spouse need to negotiate is how the particular plan will be divided in your settlement agreement, either on a percentage basis or transfer of a particular dollar amount from one spouse’s plan to another retirement plan in the other spouse’s name.

-It is very important for both you and your spouse to know that the division of your retirement plan is a routine part of your divorce process, one that must be handled by a QDRO professional who specializes in the drafting of these orders..
+It is very important for both you and your spouse to know that the division of your retirement plan is a routine part of your divorce process, one that must be handled by a QDRO professional or service who specializes in the drafting of these orders..
 Whether you have been handling your divorce in the courtroom, in mediation, or by yourselves, the divorce process should not be fully completed until this professional writes up the QDRO which will explicitly state how the retirement plan(s) will be divided.
 So please… do not let this aspect of the divorce stress you out.
 Just do yourself a favor and continue reading on so that you can find out exactly what needs to be done in order to draft a QDRO and divide your retirement plan(s) accordingly.

 Why do I need a QDRO to divide my retirement plan during the divorce?